AllenNeuralDynamics/openscope-experimental-launcher/docs/source/api/utils.rst

 API Reference - Utils Module
 ============================

-The utils module provides utility classes and functions that support the core functionality of the OpenScope Experimental Launcher.
+The utils module provides shared utility classes and functions used across the launcher ecosystem.

 Overview
 --------